 - 1. ACQUISITION which involves condemnation (eminent domain) or any kind of interest in property or PROJECTS without documentation of a willing seller. - 2.
 PROJECTS arising from a mitigation ruling affecting another location. - 3.
-PROJECTS combining ACQUISITION or DEVELOPMENT with any other HCF category. - 4.
-DEVELOPMENT PROJECTS without land tenure. - 5.
-TRAIL PROJECTS without public access to the PROJECT location(s). - 6.
-PROJECTS that do not comply with all applicable current laws and regulations affecting DEVELOPMENT PROJECTS, including, but not limited to, legal requirements for construction contracts, building codes, health and safety codes, and laws and codes pertaining to individuals with disabilities. - 7.
+PROJECTS combining ACQUISITION, or ENHANCEMENT, or RESTORATION PROJECTS with any other HCF category. - 4.
+ENHANCEMENT OF RESTORATION PROJECTS without land tenure. - 5.
+PROJECTS that do not clearly speak to enhancing or restoring the species' environment. - 6.
+PROJECTS that do not comply with all applicable current laws and regulations affecting ACQUISITION, or ENHANCEMENT, or RESTORATION PROJECTS, including, but not limited to, legal requirements for construction contracts, building codes, health and safety codes, and laws and codes pertaining to individuals with disabilities. - 7.
 PROJECTS that are not consistent with the APPLICANT's general plan or equivalent planning document. - 8.
-PROJECTS outside the State of California's boundaries. - 9.
+PROJECTS that focus on plants or animals that are not in the Department of Fish and Game's Special Animal or Plant lists.
+See the OGALS website at www.parks.ca.gov/grants, and follow the link to "Annual Programs" in the shaded box on the right and then to the HCF Program link.
+Then click on "Website Links" for the link to the DFG. - 9.
+PROJECTS outside the State of California's boundaries. - 10.
 PROJECT costs for normal, routine or reoccurring maintenance.